sghuang19/cs203b-fa20-lab/threads/Matrices Read Write and Multiplication in Python.md

 ## Code

-The source code can be retrieved at
+The complete source code can be retrieved at [multiply.py](https://github.com/SamuelHuang2019/DSAA-learning/blob/master/lab/multiply.py).

 Several methods are defined to achieve the goal.